 10 When Jesus entered Jerusalem, the whole city was stirred and asked, "Who is this?"
 11 The crowds answered, "This is Jesus, the prophet from Nazareth in Galilee."
 (Matthew 21:1-11 NIV)

 Reflecting and Thinking

 Another identity statement!
 The Triumphal Entry narrative declares that Jesus is the kingly fulfillment of Old Testament prophecy.
 King, prophet, Jesus.
 Prophet, priest, and king.
-The remainder of the chapter is filled with narratives designed to support this claim for Jesus' identity.
+This chapter is filled with narratives designed to support the claim for Jesus' identity.
 The final week has begun; the encounters with the Jewish leaders will intensify and eventually result in Jesus' death on the cross.
 Meanwhile, for a few moments today, relish the truth that he is King.

 Why did the Jewish leaders have so much trouble recognizing Jesus as King?
 Why do people today have trouble recognizing Jesus for who he is?
 What is an appropriate response for those of us today who recognize Jesus as king?
 How should we treat him?
 How can we honor our king?